LucaZampieri/LucaZampieri.github.io/pages/Thesis.md

   * Went to Reinforcement Learning
   * Start writing the net & prepare the data to be fed to the net --> did SVM to do a baseline
   * ~See Andrea for numerical problems~ worked late + Auriane instead

+How to coarsen the graph?
+  1. Michael's methods changes the nodes :'(
+  2. Sequentially with numpy? (it is a bit aleatoric...)
+  3. Random (--> bad idea?)
+  4. Do we really care? at the end its still a graph...
+  5. How to coarsen the surface itself?

 In the following A is the weighted Adjacency matrix (i.e. W in some notations)
 $$
 a_{ij}=exp(\frac{-||x_i-x_j||^2_2}{\sigma^2})\\